 Abstract Revisions (before the deadline): If you need to replace your abstract file or correct the information submitted on the form, return to the abstract submission portion of the meeting portal and click on the “Update” link that appears next to the title of the abstract you submitted.

 Use of Meteorite Names

 The full names of meteorites should be used in titles, subheadings, and at first mention in the text.
 Abbreviations, including those published in the Antarctic Meteorite Newsletter and the Meteoritical Bulletin, may be used in tables and elsewhere.
-Note that in the abbreviated form, there should be a space between the place name and the number.
-In addition, Antarctic meteorites recovered prior to 1981 may have an A after the blank space.
+In the abbreviated form, there should be a space between the place name and the number.
+Antarctic meteorites recovered prior to 1981 may have an A after the blank space.

 All meteorite names included in LPSC abstracts must be listed on the abstract submission form.
 Submitters are asked to carefully check the spelling and compliance of meteorite names within both their submitted abstract(s) and form(s).
-A representative of the Meteorite Nomenclature Committee will be reviewing the abstracts to make certain that all authors are in compliance with the rules stated above.
-The program committee reserves the right to reject any abstract found to be in violation of these rules.
+A representative of the Nomenclature Committee will review the abstracts to ensure that all authors are in compliance with the rules stated above.
+The program committee reserves the right to reject any abstract that does not adhere to these rules.